Do you believe that a publisher regulated by IMPRESS has breached our Standards Code? We are here to help.

 16-18 New Bridge Street

 Please include your name, address, telephone number and email address (if you have one).
-Please provide details of the publication in question and explain how you believe it has breached our standards code.
-One of our team will be in touch to confirm the details of your complaint and to explain our process to you.
+Remember to provide details of the publication in question and explain how you believe it has breached our Standards Code.
+Someone in our team will be in touch to confirm the details of your complaint and to explain our process to you.